 “No, tomorrow morning.
 You can wait in the departure lounge.”

+Which is one of the most sparsely-equipped lounges we've ever seen.
 I stifled the urge to ask if they’d give us frequent flyer miles for the inconvenience.

 “Can we have our passports back?”